hulyaalpagu/Leetcode-Solutions/README.md

 # My LeetCode Solutions

 Welcome! 👋 This repository contains my LeetCode problem solutions in Python and SQL.
-I created it to track my progress, practice problem-solving, and share my approach with others preparing for coding interviews.
+I created it to track my progress, practice problem-solving, and share my approach with others preparing for coding interviews..

 ## What You’ll Find Here